Rabbit hemorrhagic disease: Asia

+China

 The first reported outbreak of RHD caused by RHDVa occurred in 1984 in the Jiangsu Province of the Mainland China.
 The outbreak occurred in a group of Angora rabbits that had been imported from Germany.
 The cause of the disease was determined to be a small, nonenveloped RNA virus.
 An inactivated vaccine was developed that proved effective in preventing disease.
 In less than a year, the disease spread over an area of 50,000 km2 in China and killed 140 million domestic rabbits.

+South Korea

 South Korea was the next country to report RHD outbreaks following the importation of rabbit fur from Mainland China.
 RHD has since spread to and become endemic in many countries in Asia, including India and the Middle East.

 Europe

 From China, RHDVa spread westward to Europe.
 The first report of RHD in Europe came from in Italy in 1986.
 From there, it spread to much of Europe.
 Spain's first reported case was in 1988, and France, Belgium, and Scandinavia followed in 1990.
 Spain experienced a large die-off of wild rabbits, which in turn caused a population decline in predators that normally ate rabbits, including the Iberian lynx and Spanish imperial eagle.